wonsunahn-autograder/CS1632_Fall2019/deliverables/5/README.md

 dependency injection so that this is relatively easy to do.

 Initially, the unit tests should fail since you haven't written the code.

+Note: in order to achieve high coverage, you may have to unit test the *main()* method for BeanCounterLogic this time.
+In general, main() methods are not amenable to unit testing because they are, by design, not amenable to dependency injection.
+But there are cases where the main() method is too large to ignore in terms of test coverage.
+Ideally, the main() method is small enough to ignore, but testers do not get to choose the code they test (sigh).

+In principle, writing a unit test for a main() method is exactly the same as for any other method.
+You pass the commandline arguments you want to test to the "String[] args" argument and that's it.
+You will not be able to perform dependency injection or mocking so you will be forced to test the Bean class along with the target BeanCounterLogic class, but c'est la vie.
+Review Chapter 14.6 "Testing System Output" in the textbook in order to test system output against the requirements.

+You can also test the JPF code inside the main() method by passing "test" as the commandline argument.
+But you will then have to have the JPF libraries in the classpath and also ensure that you are running Java 8 (see above).
+If you are using Eclipse, that means adding those libraries and JRE System Library (jdk 1.8) to your Project > Properties > Java Build Path > Libraries.
+You also need to add them to runJUnit.bat or runJUnit.sh if you are running from the commandline.
+They are there in the most recent version on github (as of 11/23).

 ### Model Checking Property Writing